Weights versus Sprints

 Explosive Strength Deficit

 The explosive strength deficit was defined by Mel Siff in his book Supertraining, as "the percentage of maximal strength potential which is not used during a given motor task" [Mel Siff, Supertraining (5th edition), 2000.
-Pp. 9-10] .
+Pp. 9-10].
 To test the explosive strength deficit is difficult outside of a laboratory, but a rough proxy would be to measure the difference between someone's 1RM and the speed required to lift the poundage.
-If two lifters can squat the same 1RM but one can perform the lift much faster, then his explosive strength deficit is much smaller.
+If two lifters can squat the same 1RM, but one can perform the lift much faster, then his explosive strength deficit is much smaller.
 A smaller explosive strength deficit would indicate he is already utilising the amount of force he can apply efficiently so would be advised to try to increase his force production to garner continued improvements.
-If a sprinter is heavily muscled, and squatting 600lbs but struggling to jump high, then it would be better for this type of athlete to reduce their weight training volume, and instead focus on methods to increase his explosive capacities such as sprinting and plyometric work.
+If a sprinter is heavily muscled, and squatting 600lbs but struggling to jump high, then it would be better for this type of athlete to reduce their weight training volume, and instead, focus on methods to increase his explosive capacities like sprinting and plyometric work.
 On the other hand, an athlete with a large explosive strength deficit may already be strong but unable to express his strength effectively, so more accelerative and ballistic exercises would be useful for them such as plyometric training and sprint training drills such as bounding.

 Training Time Available